Cynic1254/Block-B-blog/page/index.markdown

 # Using Clang for static reflection

 ## What
 Static reflection is a key component to writing dynamic code which is easily integrated into systems.
-However despite this there are few solutions for drag and drop static reflection out there.
-My aim for this project was to fill this hole with an easy to integrate console based application which will parse c++ files and generate code based on the symbols in them.
+However, despite this there are few solutions for drag and drop static reflection out there.
+My aim for this project was to fill this hole with an easy to integrate console-based application which will parse c++ files and generate code based on the symbols in them.

 ### Inspiration
 For this project I took a lot of inspiration from Unreal Engine's reflection system.
-Unreal Engine's reflection system has a nice way of handling reflection where the user doesn't need to worry about adding their classes to specific functions or files so that the code is able to run it, Instead the user can use macro's to describe what they want to happen with their code:
+Unreal Engine's reflection system has a nice way of handling reflection where the user doesn't need to worry about adding their classes to specific functions or files so that the code is able to run it, Instead the user can use macros to describe what they want to happen with their code:

 ```cpp
 UCLASS()